Julinium/piecy/README.md

 ## Introduction
 Piecy is a web application designed to efficiently manage a car spares business or any business with similar setup and workflow.

+## Requirements
+### Skills
+- Familiarity with Linux systems
+- Basic knowledge of Django ecosystem

+### Setup and software
+- Anything that runs Python and Django, with internet connectivity.
+We are using Rocky Linux.
+- Python, git and code or text editor.

 ## Testing/Development
 - Clone the repo with git or download and extract the zip.
   ```git clone https://github.com/Julinium/piecy.git```